MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/cosmos-readme.md

 Typically, you can use [Azure Portal](https://portal.azure.com/), [Azure Cosmos DB Resource Provider REST API](/rest/api/cosmos-db-resource-provider), [Azure CLI](/cli/azure/azure-cli-reference-for-cosmos-db) or [PowerShell](/azure/cosmos-db/manage-with-powershell) for the control plane unsupported limitations.

 ### Using The Async Client as a Workaround to Bulk
 While the SDK supports transactional batch, support for bulk requests is not yet implemented in the Python SDK.
-You can use the async client along with this [concurrency sample][concurrency_sample] we have developed as a reference for a possible workaround.
+You can use the async client along with this [concurrency sample][cosmos_concurrency_sample] we have developed as a reference for a possible workaround.
 >[WARNING]
 > Using the asynchronous client for concurrent operations like shown in this sample will consume a lot of RUs very fast.
 We **strongly recommend** testing this out against the cosmos emulator first to verify your code works well and avoid incurring charges.